Improve Quality of Life with Migraine Headaches with Mindfulness

 There is no known cure for migraine headaches.
 Treatments are targeted at managing the symptoms.
 Prescription and over-the-counter pain relievers are frequently used.
 There are a number of drug and drug combinations that appear to reduce the frequency of migraine attacks.
 These vary in effectiveness but unfortunately can have troubling side effects and some are addictive.
 Behaviorally, relaxation and sleep appear to help lower the frequency of migraines.
 Mindfulness practices have been shown to reduce stress and improve relaxation.
 So, they may be useful in preventing migraines.
 Indeed, it has been shown that mindfulness practice can reduce headache pain.

-So, improve migraine headaches with spiritual meditation.
+So, improve quality of life with migraine headaches with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies